How Do You Take Care Of A Potted Japanese Maple?

 Choose a cloudy day to plant the Japanese Maple in its new pot.
 If it has not rained the day before, water the maple well.

 Gently pull the tree out of the old pot without damaging the roots.
-Place it in the new pot so that the surface of the ground is about 1 inch below the edge of the pot.
-Add a little soil to the bottom if necessary.
+Place it in the new pot so that the ground’s surface is about 1 inch below the edge of the pot.
+Fill all the space around the roots with potting soil.

 Avoid covering the tree trunk with soil.
-The place where the trunk and roots join should be at ground level, only the roots should be below the ground.
+The place where the trunk and roots join should be at ground level, and only the roots should be below the ground.

 can Japanese maple survive in pots